 During his undergraduate studies at the University of New Hampshire, Finn spent many weekend nights in the booth of the college radio station, learning from the DJ that was a sort of hometown hero to the small but growing electronic music community within the student populace.
 Transitioning a few months of behind-closed-doors practice to his first live set in a tightly-packed fraternity house, the hook was set.
-After a handful of successful events to follow, Finn took on the Rhyot moniker and began shaping his identity as a performer with great appreciation for technical quality and musical taste.
-Though his second and third years in school, his work had gained some notoriety both with partygoers and with the local police, who weren't so fond of the gatherings which had a level of volume surpassed only by attendance.
-The name Rhyot had gotten out and around socially, trials of merchandising had been sold at-cost to supporters, and a some valuable connections were made.
-After joining forces with an aspiring lighting tech, Cody Balin, of The Party People, that point forward paired high-quality live sound and impressive visual displays with the high energy electronic music that was beginning to dominate the nightlife as "EDM" grew in popularity.
+After a handful of successful events to follow, Finn took on the Rhyot moniker and began shaping his identity as a performer with great appreciation for technical quality and musical selection.
+Though his second and third years in school, his reputation had gained some notoriety both with partygoers and with the local police, who weren't so fond of the loud and populated gatherings.
+The name Rhyot had gotten around socially, trials of merchandising had been sold at-cost to friends and listeners, and a few valuable connections were made.
+After joining forces with an aspiring lighting tech, Cody Balin, of The Party People, the two had paired high-quality visual production with the energetic music that was dominating North American nightlife.

-After graduating in May of 2013, Finn remained on the seacoast of New Hampshire, but greatly shifted his attention to his early form of a home studio, learning a foundation in music production.
+After graduating in May of 2013, Finn remained on the seacoast of New Hampshire, but greatly shifted his attention to an early form of a music production studio in a self-guided study of the craft.
 In mid 2014, Finn relocated to South Florida in search of a more suitable environment for his pursuits.
-Through the end of 2015, he had worked for five different nightclubs, mostly in operations rather than in music, in positions ranging from Street Promotions to VIP Management, with a few gigs and a brief DJ residency in between.
+Through the end of 2015, he had worked for five different nightclubs, mostly in operations rather than in performance, but managed to secure his first club residency in West Palm Beach, Florida.